 Individuals who experience symptoms of pain around the heel of the foot, which feels tender or painful when walking or running and which hasn’t improved after some six to twelve months, should seek medical advice.

 Generally, it is worthwhile employing non-invasive measures to reduce pain in the heel, starting with avoiding direct pressure on it by the use of soft inner soles, padding, or even custom orthotics.
-However, if the pain has not resolved after a period of six months or more, please contact us to seek further medical advice regarding treatment with radiotherapy.
+However, if the pain has not resolved after a period of six months or more, please contact us to seek further medical advice regarding treatment.

-Radiotherapy, which has an anti-inflammatory effect can be used as a treatment for this condition which involves positioning one or more radiation fields around the ankle.
-Five daily treatments administered over one week, or five treatments administered every other day over two weeks, maybe enough to improve symptoms and significantly reduce heel pain.
+Radiotherapy, which has an anti-inflammatory effect, can be used as a treatment for this condition, which involves positioning one or more radiation fields around the ankle.

 Radiotherapy can significantly reduce heel pain and allow individuals to walk and run again without pain, though results vary from person to person.
 The side effects of treatment are minimal and the treatment is well tolerated.
 Radiotherapy is also sometimes effective even after other previous treatments have failed.